 May reduce caloric intake from other sources

 Glucomannan may also help a person lose weight by reducing the energy they absorb.
-Soluble fibers, such as glucomannan, may reduce the absorption of nutrients, for example, fats.
+Soluble fibers, such as glucomannan, may reduce the

 This means the body might take up less energy from these food sources and, instead, pass these calories out with waste.